paulsubarna/CONFEDMADE/README.md

 * We extensively evaluate our approach on several CFL scenarios on both image and numerical data.
 Overall, CONFEDMADE consistently reduces forgetting while sparsifying parameters and reducing communication costs with respect to a naive unsupervised CFL approach.

 ## Credits
-* We have implemented some segments of our continual federated framework using the official [FedWeIT](https://github.com/wyjeong/FedWeIT/tree/main) repository.
+* We have implemented some segments of our continual federated framework using the official repository of [FedWeIT](https://github.com/wyjeong/FedWeIT/tree/main).
 * Our tensorflow implentation of MADE is inspired from the Official Theano implementation of [MADE](https://github.com/mgermain/MADE/tree/master).
 ## Environmental Setup